Dash-Industry-Forum/DASH-IF-IOP/90-Security.inc.md

 <div class="example">
 A typical [=DRM system=] might offer the following set of capabilities:

-* Decoding H.264 High profile up to level 4.0 at "low" robustness
+* Playback of H.264 High profile up to level 4.0 at "low" robustness
-* Decoding H.264 High profile level 4.1 at "low" robustness
+* Playback of H.264 High profile level 4.1 at "low" robustness
-* Decoding H.265 Main 10 profile up to level 5.2 at "low" robustness
+* Playback of H.265 Main 10 profile up to level 5.2 at "low" robustness
-* Decoding AAC at "low" robustness
+* Playback of AAC at "low" robustness
 * Unique user identification
 * Session persistence